Pillar 2 GloBE rules technical series: unpacking and applying GloBE model rule adjustments

 Net Tax Expense:

 The net tax expense must be added back to CE’s FANIL.
-In some cases, this may result in a negative adjustment to the profit and loss (P&L) statement, for instance, when a CE incurs a net loss that gives rise to a deferred tax asset (DTA).
-Net Tax expense is broadly defined to include covered taxes accrued, Deferred Tax asset and and disqualified refundable imputation taxes.
+Net Tax expense is broadly defined to include covered taxes accrued, Deferred Tax asset and disqualified refundable imputation taxes.
 It also encompasses any Qualified Domestic Minimum Top-up Tax (QDMTT), Income Inclusion Rule (IIR) and the Undertaxed Profits Rule (UTPR) top-up taxes.

 Excluded Dividends:

-The excluded dividends provision adjusts the CE’s FANIL by reducing the income or increasing the loss by the amount of any excluded dividends received during a year.
-Excluded dividends are dividends paid from shares or equity interest where the MNE group holds 10% or moreof the payor), or the recipient CE has held full economic ownership of the interest for a period of 12 months or more.
+The excluded dividends provision adjusts the CE’s FANIL by reducing income or increasing the loss by the amount of any excluded dividends received during the year.
+Excluded dividends are dividends received from shares or equity interests where the MNE group holds 10% or more of the payor, or where the recipient CE has held full economic ownership of the interest for a period of 12 months or more.

 There are two key exceptions to the excluded dividends adjustment: